How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 The Evolution of Chatbots

-What are the Kinds of AI Chatbots?
+What are the Kinds of AI Chatbots in Customer Service?

 The first kind of chatbot to be developed was by far the simplest, and it emerged from research done in the 1960s.
 These were based on a primitive model known as a ‘decision tree,’ and were only suitable for basic, formulaic interactions where there were clear rules and virtually no room for either ambiguity or creativity.
-In contact centers, robust AI agents are replacing these, but you might still see them answering the most common questions.
+In call centers and contact centers, robust AI agents are replacing these, but you might still see them answering the most common questions.

 Although there was a lot of research into methods like neural networks, these ‘scripted chatbots’ were more or less the standard for the next four decades, until the field of natural language processing made enough progress to power a different approach.